What Is a Charge Nurse?

 If you’re interested in taking on that type of leadership and thinking about going back to school to earn an MSN, working as a charge nurse might help.
-It’s a good way to determine if you’re suited for the challenges of nursing leadership roles.
+It’s a good way to determine if you’re suited for the challenges of nursing leadership.
 Plus, you’ll get management experience you can use on the job after you earn your master’s.

 What About Certification?

 There are no certifications specifically for charge nurses.
-However, it can be a good idea to be certified in your nursing specialty as a way to show that you’re an expert RN who can take on the responsibility of a charge nurse.
+However, it can be a good idea to be certified in your nursing specialty as a way to show that you’re an expert RN who can take on the responsibilities of a charge nurse.
 So, if there is a certification available in your specialty, it’s a smart idea to earn it.

 How Long Does It Take?